silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 8 - PID Controller/README.md

 </p>

 ## Twiddle (Coordinate Ascent)
-Parameter optimisation can be done manually or using Twiddle algorithm.
+Parameter optimization can be done manually or using Twiddle algorithm.
 Twiddle is an algorithm that tries to find a good choice of parameters p for our PID parameters that returns an error.
 This is useful as each error from `p_error`, `i_error` and `d_error` all have a contributing effect on each other error respectively.
 By tuning our parameters we are able to effectively find the choice of parameters based on the `best_err` for each parameter selected.
 The result will be a vehicle that is able to utilize the PID controller with parameters that produce minimal error for each part of the controller.
 A trade-off of Twiddle however is that the twiddle controller will initially overshoot the intended trajectory initially as seen from the output below.

 <p align="center">